Let's get started using CTEs with data-modifying statements like INSERT

 VALUES (9, 'Small Grocery Store', 'Washington');

-The statement above inserts a new row into the table grocery_store.
+The statement above inserts a new row into the table grocery_store

-The statement starts with INSERT INTO, followed by the table name, and then the column names in brackets.
-Following these is the keyword VALUES, and in brackets is the list of values for the new row.
+, and in brackets is the list of values for the new row.
 Notice that column names and values are separated by commas.
 The values must be in exactly the same order as the column names.

-There is also a shorter version of the INSERT statement that you can use if you're putting data into all of the table columns.
+statement that you can use if you're putting data into all of the table columns.
 Take a look:

 INSERT INTO grocery_store